NoSharp/a-hangman-game/README.md

  +++ +++++
   A    B
 ```
-The alternative to this is to write two bytes.
+The alternative to this is to write two bytes which is far less efficient.

+**Size When Networked**

+A comparison of the size of the payload of the previous JSON based approach and the new buffer approach.
+There will be (where applicable) a note about how those results were computed.

 S2C - Kick